Jacob A. Miller-Klugesherz (CV)

 -

 Griggs, B., Sanderson, M.R., & Miller-Klugesherz, J.A.
-(Forthcoming May 2023).
+(May 2023).
 “Farmers are depleting the Ogallala Aquifer because the government pays them to do it.”
-In Martin LaMonica’s (S. Ed.)
-The Conversations on Water.
+In Andrea K. Gerlak’s (ed.)
+The Conversations on Water (pp. 53-58).
 Baltimore, MD: Johns Hopkins University Press.
 (Previous versions appeared in the American Bar Association and The Conversation)

 -